kuhn-ruess/cmdbsyncer-docs/docs/ansible/index.md

 # Ansible Integration
 The CMDB Syncer contains Ansible Endpoints and a set of Ansible Playbooks.
-As of now, you can basically controll all of your own playbooks with rule based variables from the syncer, or use the providedd ones for Update and Register of Checkmk Agents (Linux/ Windows) or the Managementt and Installation of Checkmk Sites on your Servers.
+As of now, you can basically control all of your own playbooks with rule-based variables from the syncer, or use the provided ones for update and registration of Checkmk Agents (Linux/Windows) or the management and installation of Checkmk Sites on your servers.

 ## Config Tricks
-If you want to refer to Passwords in your Syncer Configuration, you can use an Integrated Marco called ACCOUNT who connects you to every Field which you can set in the Account config.
-The Syntax is MACRONAME:ACCOUNTNAME:FIELDNAME.
+If you want to refer to passwords in your Syncer configuration, you can use an integrated macro called ACCOUNT which connects to every field you can set in the account config.
+The syntax is `MACRONAME:ACCOUNTNAME:FIELDNAME`.

 Therefore , to get the Password of account cmk, it would look like:
 ```